jonbrouse/elk/README.md

 ## Notes
 I added a `tty=true` to the Logstash launch options because it kept immediately shutting down after start up completed.

+Elasticsearch is run as root, which is not recommended.

 ### Resources